Best Family-Friendly Cities in the U.S.

 What Makes a City Family-Friendly?

-• Public school quality: Strong educational outcomes, robust extracurriculars, and supportive parent communities.
+• Public school quality: Consistent educational outcomes, engaging extracurriculars, and parent involvement.

-• Safety: Lower crime rates and neighborhoods where kids can safely bike or walk.
+• Safety: Lower crime and neighborhoods where kids can safely walk or bike.

-• Parks & recreation: Access to playgrounds, sports fields, libraries, and trails.
+• Parks & recreation: Access to playgrounds, trails, sports programs, and libraries.

-• Community culture: Events, leagues, and organizations that connect families.
+• Community culture: Family events, local leagues, and organizations that connect people.

-• Livability: Affordability, healthcare access, and diverse housing choices.
+• Livability: Affordability, healthcare access, and housing diversity.

-• Commutes & childcare: Can you balance work demands with family logistics?
+• Commutes & childcare: Balance between work logistics and family routines.

 Standout Family-Friendly Cities